syncfusion-content/xamarin-docs/Xamarin/Diagram/Overview.md

 ---
-title: About Xamarin Diagram (SfDiagram) control | Syncfusion
+title: About Xamarin Diagram (SfDiagram) control | Syncfusion&reg;
-description: Learn here all about introduction of Syncfusion Xamarin Diagram (SfDiagram) control, its elements and more.
+description: Learn here all about introduction of Syncfusion&reg; Xamarin Diagram (SfDiagram) control, its elements and more.
 platform: Xamarin
 control: SfDiagram
 documentation: Ug